checkmarx-ts/checkmarx-cxflow-plusplus-github-action/README.md

 # Configuration Parameters

-## Required Parameters
+## Scan Parameters

 * `app-name`: The name of the application used when making issue tracker tags.
+Default: `$GITHUB_REPOSITORY`
 * `project-name`: The name of the scan project.
 This should include the branch being scanned using your organization's established system naming convention.
 The string `{branch}` will be replaced by the event's branch name if found in the project name.
+Default: `$GITHUB_REPOSITORY-{branch}`

 **Required unless `disable-sast-scan` is set to `true`**
 * `sast-url`: The base URL to the Checkmarx SAST server (do not include `CxWebClient`).
 * `sast-team`: The full path of the SAST team that owns the project to scan.
+Default: `/CxServer`
 * `sast-username`: The username of the SAST account to use for scanning.
 * `sast-password`: The password for the selected SAST account.